Isocyanates — foam chemistry

 Toluene diisocyanate is an aromatic compound carrying two isocyanate (–N=C=O) groups, which are among the most reactive functional groups in industrial chemistry.
 Commercial TDI is usually an 80/20 mixture of the 2,4- and 2,6- isomers.
 Its defining job is to react with polyols: the isocyanate groups link polyol chains together, releasing the gas that blows the mixture into foam and building the polyurethane network in seconds.
 This is the chemistry behind nearly all flexible foam — the comfort layers of mattresses, sofa cushions, and car seats.

 IARC classifies toluene diisocyanates as Group 2B — possibly carcinogenic to humans — based on inadequate evidence in humans and sufficient evidence in experimental animals.
-Peer-reviewed — IARC, Group 2B But TDI's headline hazard is not cancer; it is respiratory sensitization.
+Regulatory — IARC, Group 2B But TDI's headline hazard is not cancer; it is respiratory sensitization.
 TDI is one of the most important causes of occupational asthma worldwide, and once a worker is sensitized they may react to airborne concentrations far below the occupational limit.
 Regulatory — NIOSH 96-111

 The critical distinction for a sleep-environment atlas is between the raw material and the finished product.
 The serious, well-documented TDI harm is occupational — among the people who handle the liquid isocyanate in foam plants.
 In a cured mattress, the great majority of the TDI has already been consumed by the reaction with polyol.
 What remains is a much smaller question of residual off-gassing.